 3. The Creameries

 Owned by chef Mary-Ellen McTague, The Creameries is a former Edwardian creamery building, now a bustling neighbourhood kitchen specialising in delicious dishes made with locally-sourced produce, global wines, and European craft beers.
 The restaurant hosts fantastic wine tasting evenings when it is open, and boasts a warm, social space with long tables, low lighting and a friendly atmosphere.
+Most recently, The Creameries has begun serving up stunning Southern European grub under the name ‘Campagna’, including homemade pastas and foccacia.
 The Creameries, 406 Wilbraham Rd, M21 0SD.

 Founded by Sarah Gallacher, a chocolate pro who trained at the famous Slattery’s Patissier and Chocolatiers, Cocoa Cabana can be found in both Didsbury and Ancoats, serving up beautiful artisan chocolates, bakes and even chocolate cocktails.
 Gallacher has won a number of accolades for her incredible creations, and it’s unsurprising too considering how intricately they’re made.
 Cocoa Cabana, Murray Street, M4 6HS.